 The Center for Global Sea Level Change (CSLC) at New York University Abu Dhabi combines observations and field measurements in the polar regions with state of the art computer models in order to better decode how disappearing ice sheets will influence sea level worldwide.

 CSLC brings together regional and international research experts in an effort to accelerate the pace of understanding of this challenging and societally relevant problem.
-Research efforts are closely aligned those at our sister center in New York, the Environmental Fluid Dynamics Laboratory (EFDL)
+Research efforts are closely aligned with those at our sister center in New York, the Environmental Fluid Dynamics Laboratory (EFDL).

 The Great ice sheets of Greenland and Antarctica are currently undergoing massive change, and they are losing ice through melt at an accelerating rate.
 With a significant amount of ocean water being trapped in land ice sheets, diminishing ice sheets mean a greater overall volume of water in the oceans.
 This could lead to a substantial rise in sea level, thus posing a serious threat to many low lying coastal cities including both New York and Abu Dhabi.

 The complexity and far reaching nature of the problem of observing, understanding, and projecting changes in sea level means that scientists need to take an interdisciplinary and internationally cooperative approach.
 Researchers at CSCL combine field observations in the polar regions with state of the art global climate models to improve the predictions of the impact of the disappearing ice sheets on global sea level.